 The usual dose is a single tablet daily for two days before you travel.
 This dose should be continued for the entire duration of your stay and then seven days after your return.
 It's not recommended that you take Malarone for too long, which is why you should inform your doctor if your trip is going to be longer than a total of 28 days.

 To aid absorption of the medication and reduce the risk of side effects such as nausea and headaches, this drug should be taken alongside a meal or with a milky drink.

 Malarone can cause side effects, but this doesn't mean that they will affect everyone who takes it.
 People who are sensitive to the active ingredients may experience headaches or nausea, both of which can be avoided by taking this treatment with food.
 Other more serious side effects are extremely rare, but you should seek medical help if you start to experience anything more worrying or bothersome.

 121doc offers a safe and convenient way to get the treatment you need so that you can prepare for your travels.
 Just ensure that you complete the confidential consultation form that makes up part of the ordering process and our doctor will review your suitability to take Malarone.
-If our doctor feels that this medication is safe for you to take, they will provide a prescription, which will be passed directly to our pharmacy, from where it will be shipped for delivery as soon as possible.
-For addresses in London you have the option to have your treatment delivered the very same day.
+If our doctor feels that this medication is safe for you to take, they will provide a prescription, which will be passed directly to our pharmacy, from where it will be shipped for the next day delivery.
 If Malarone is not the correct medication for you then visit our travel health page where you can find other malaria treatments such as Doxycycline and Palurine.